Genesis (band): Influence

 Genesis have been cited as a principal influence on the neo-prog subgenre that emerged in the 1980s, featuring bands including Marillion and Pallas.
-Steve Hackett's work in Genesis influenced guitarists such as Brian May of Queen, Alex Lifeson of Rush, and Eddie Van Halen of Van Halen.
+Hackett's work in Genesis influenced guitarists such as Brian May of Queen, Alex Lifeson of Rush, and Eddie Van Halen of Van Halen.
 Iron Maiden founder Steve Harris cited Gabriel-era Genesis as one of his main influences, describing "Supper's Ready" (along with Jethro Tull's song "Thick as a Brick") as one of his two favourite pieces of music of all time in an interview with Prog.
-Genesis were also an influence on post-punk artists such as Simple Minds and Will Sergeant, guitarist of Echo & the Bunnymen, as well as the electronic new wave band the Human League.
+In addition to Iron Maiden, Genesis were an influence on metal bands like Dream Theater, Fates Warning, Mercyful Fate, Opeth, Queensrÿche, and Testament.
+They were also an influence on post-punk artists such as Simple Minds and Will Sergeant, guitarist of Echo & the Bunnymen, as well as the synth-pop band the Human League.
 Trey Anastasio of Phish said, "It's impossible to overstate what impact this band and musical philosophy had on me as a young musician.
 I'm forever in their debt."
 Mostly Autumn "fuse the music of Genesis and Pink Floyd with Celtic themes" in their sound.
+The Northern Irish/Italian alternative rock band Unquiet Nights were influenced by Genesis, and based their name on a track from Wind & Wuthering.
 The alternative rock band Elbow acknowledged Genesis as an influence, such as on their breakthrough song "Newborn".

 There are a number of Genesis tribute bands, including ReGenesis, who focus on the group's 1970s music.
 The most successful act is the Canadian band the Musical Box, who have been officially endorsed by the band and had Hackett and Collins perform as guests with them.
 Gabriel took his children to see the Musical Box so "they could see what their father did back then", while Hackett said "They not only manage to sound, but look virtually identical".